1

 Waffle-Iron Pizzas

-These little pizza pockets are a fun mashup using a waffle iron.
-Try adding your favorite toppings or even a few breakfast fillings, such as ham and eggs. —Amy Lents, Grand Forks, North Dakota
+These little pizza pockets put together using the waffle maker are a fun mashup.
+Try your favorite toppings or even breakfast fillings like ham and eggs. —Amy Lents, Grand Forks, North Dakota

 Cereal & Milk Ice Cream Sandwiches